BleuPlayer Pro Blog

 If your provider changes naming regularly, create a stable personal structure in the player and reapply it after major updates.

-How to Organize Channels contextual photo
+How to Organize Channels workflow photo

 A short favorites list is more valuable than a perfect full catalog that nobody can scan quickly.